Patient safety shines at DHN Central hospitals

 Brooke Army Medical Center also made the spring “honor roll.”

 BAMC serves more than 250,000 military beneficiaries within San Antonio and the surrounding communities.
-As a Level I Trauma Center, BAMC administers lifesaving care to civilian emergency patients from across 22 counties in Southwest Texas.
+As one of two Level I Trauma Centers in San Antonio, BAMC administers lifesaving care to civilian emergency patients from across 22 counties in Southwest Texas.

 “BAMC is committed to providing our patients the best quality and safest care possible, and these results exemplify that commitment,” said Army Col. Kevin Kelly, BAMC commander.
 “We are very proud of this extraordinary accomplishment.”